DFHack/dfhack/docs/Core.rst

 If the first non-whitespace character is ``:``, the command is parsed in an alternative mode.
 The non-whitespace characters following the ``:`` are the command name, and the remaining part of the line is used verbatim as the first argument.
-This is very useful for the `lua` and `rb` commands.
+This is very useful for the `lua` command.
 As an example, the following two command lines are exactly equivalent::

   :foo a b "c d" e f